 Recovery Career Services

 This non-profit organization was founded by Ty Reed, who overcame substance abuse issues to become a prominent career coach and thought leader.
 Recovery Career Services offers valuable resources to job seekers in recovery, including coaching and professional development programs.
-The site also features articles and a YouTube series providing insights into the challenges of reentering the workforce after treatment and advice on how to overcome them.
+The site also features articles and a YouTube series providing insights into the challenges of reentering the workforce after treatment and advice on overcoming them.

 Rehab Centers, State Programs, and Unemployment Offices

 Many rehab centers offer career services to people in recovery to aid them in obtaining employment after completing a rehabilitation program.
 Another option is to explore non-profit organizations within your state or connect with a state department to get additional resources to aid you during the job search.
-For instance, Massachusetts offers a state-funded program, Access to Recovery (ATR), which provides six-month treatment and employment services to MA residents.
+For instance, Massachusetts offers a state-funded program, Access to Recovery (ATR), which provides MA residents with six-month treatment and employment services.